twilio-labs/function-templates/mcp-server/README.md

 # mcp-server

-Generates a remote MCP server for Twilio API tools
+Functions to run a remote MCP server for Twilio API tools

 ## Pre-requisites